 Here in Philadelphia, there is no shortage of historic American sights to see.
 One of the most surprising during my visit to many of them was my visit to the Betsy Ross House.

-The truth is, there isn’t much evidence that Betsy Ross met with General Washington and it’s generally agreed that the first national flag of the United States was actually the Grand Union Flag created by Margaret Manny.
+The truth is, there isn’t much evidence that Betsy Ross met with General Washington.
+It’s generally agreed that the first national flag of the United States was actually the Grand Union Flag created by Margaret Manny.
+Sorry to be such a cold blanket this early in the blog post.

-But Mark Twain said, “why let the facts get in the way of a good story.”
+But as Mark Twain once supposedly said, “Why let the facts get in the way of a good story?”

 This little house was home to Betsy, her husband, her six children, and her niece.
-It is believed that Betsy Ross lived here from 1776 to 1779.
+Betsy Ross lived here from 1776 to 1779.

 The building’s front façade, with a large window on the first floor to display merchandise, and its proximity to the Delaware River, making it an ideal location for a business.
 In fact, the house served as both a business and a residence for many different shopkeepers and artisans for more than 150 years.